euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Managing a Country
 ==================

-Countries cannot be created as they have been set up by the OiRA Administrators for you.
+Countries cannot be created, as they have been set up by the OiRA Administrators for you.
 But some of a country's settings will affect the behaviour of the OiRA tools created for it.
+Only a **country manager** can access the following section.

-As a **country manager** you can change the settings for your country.
+As a country manager you can change the settings for your country.

 .. figure:: images/editor/country_list.png
     :align: center